LunaSare/spring2023-data-science/lectures/Week1_lecture.md

   - A challenge that will support the construction of a mental model of your own
 	- May require additional work time after class

-### Best practices for data entry and quality assurance using excel
+### Lecture: Best practices for data entry and quality assurance using excel

+Reading discussion:

+  - show data repositories websites

 Live coding:

 - [Quality Assurance and Control](http://www.datacarpentry.org/spreadsheet-ecology-lesson/04-quality-control)
-   - What is quality assurance? what is quality control?
+   - What is the difference between quality assurance and quality control?